US judge blocks Nevada grazing; sage grouse totals dwindling

 She said Sweitzer's decision is a "well-justified rebuke to BLM's industry-biased grazing program that goes to great lengths to circle the wagons around livestock interests at the expense of wildlife, biodiversity, watersheds and myriad public uses."

+Interior Department press secretary Tyler Cherry declined comment on the administrative ruling in an email Wednesday to The Associated Press.

-The Interior Department said Tuesday the decline of sage grouse documented by USGS reflects the overall loss of sagebrush habitat over decades from a variety of forces ranging from wildfires to energy development.
+But the department said in a statement Tuesday the decline of sage grouse documented by USGS reflects the overall loss of sagebrush habitat over decades from a variety of forces ranging from wildfires to energy development.

-“The Interior Department is reviewing actions the Trump administration took to undermine carefully constructed land management plans to help conserve sagebrush habitat,” spokeswoman Melissa Schwartz said in a statement.
+"The Interior Department is reviewing actions the Trump administration took to undermine carefully constructed land management plans to help conserve sagebrush habitat," spokeswoman Melissa Schwartz said.

 Nevada's Winecup-Gamble ranch was among 11 designated as demonstration projects in 2018 under the "Outcome-Based" initiative along with ranches in Oregon, Colorado, Idaho, Montana and Wyoming.